akeneo/pim-community-dev/UPGRADE.md

     # then add your own dependencies
     ```

-    The following PHP dependencies have changed:
-      - `cucumber-html-reporter` upgraded to 5.0.0
-      - `eslint` upgraded to 6.0.1
-      - `jquery` upgraded to 3.4.0
-      - `lodash` upgraded to 4.17.14

 11. Migrate your MySQL database

-Please, make sure the folder upgrades/schema/ does not contain former migration files (from PIM 2.2 to 2.3 for instance), otherwise the migration command will surely not work properly.
+Please, make sure the folder upgrades/schema/ does not contain former migration files (from PIM 3.0 to 3.2 for instance), otherwise the migration command will surely not work properly.

     ```bash
     rm -rf var/cache
     bin/console doctrine:migration:migrate --env=prod
-    ```

-12. Migrate your Elasticsearch indices

-    In case you updated the settings of Elasticsearch (like normalizers, filters and analyzers), please make sure you properly loaded your custom settings in the [Elasticsearch configuration](https://github.com/akeneo/pim-enterprise-standard/blob/3.1/app/config/pim_parameters.yml#L58-L68).

-    Same in case you have a big catalog and increased the [index.mapping.total_fields.limit](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/mapping.html#mapping-limit-settings).
-Make sure you properly loaded your custom settings in the [Elasticsearch configuration](https://github.com/akeneo/pim-community-standard/blob/3.1/app/config/pim_parameters.yml#L55-L57).

-    As of PIM v3.2, we now take advantage of [Elasticsearch's aliases](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/indices-aliases.html).
-Thus, all indices have to be reindexed.

-    Also, as Elasticsearch does not take into account case insensitivity of option codes when searching and as we modified the way products values are loaded from MySQL, Elasticsearch search has to be case insensitive when searching on option codes.
-Thus, all mappings have to updated.

-    To take into account those two changes:

-    ```bash
-    php bin/console akeneo:elasticsearch:update-mapping -e prod --all
     ```

 ## Migrate your custom code